• Skip to primary navigation

 Why should you make this vegan polenta recipe?

 This recipe is quick, easy, and delicious.
-Finished in under 30 minutes, it is a healthful, warm, and perfect dinner.
+Finished in under 30 minutes, it is a warm, and perfect dinner.
 Not only does it taste great, your kitchen will smell absolutely divine.
 You will definitely have people popping in asking what is for dinner.

 Looking for something similar?